 Similarly, with pricing barriers between monitoring capabilities like APM, infrastructure monitoring, and log management, you’re likely to either instrument a subset of your full stack to reduce costs or use multiple tools to get the full picture when troubleshooting an incident.

-With our Annual Pool of Funds options, there are no barriers between New Relic One capabilities.
-You have the flexibility of an annual commitment to accommodate occasional spikes or dips in usage, plus the ability to use every product and capability across the platform throughout the year.
+With our annual pool of funds option, there are no barriers between New Relic capabilities.
+You have the flexibility of an annual commitment to accommodate occasional spikes or dips in usage, plus the ability to use every capability across the platform throughout the year.

 Significantly lower minimums to participate

-While other similar annual commit options require six-figure contracts to participate, New Relic’s Annual Pool of Funds starts at just a $25K annual commitment, opening up the benefits to a much wider range of businesses than just large enterprises.
-And if you just want to get started with New Relic One immediately or even take the platform for a test drive, we also offer a perpetually free tier with full access.
+While other similar annual commit options require six-figure contracts to participate, the New Relic annual pool of funds option starts at just a US$25K annual commitment, opening up the benefits to a much wider range of businesses than just large enterprises.
+And if you just want to get started with New Relic immediately or even take the platform for a test drive, we also offer a perpetually free tier with full access.

 Simplified pricing metrics

 This approach provides a greater level of predictability and control over all of your monitoring costs.
 The best part?
-We’ve included Telemetry Data Platform, Applied Intelligence, and Full-Stack Observability— which consists of APM, Infrastructure Monitoring, Digital Experience Monitoring (Browser, Mobile, Synthetics), Logs in Context, and Serverless Monitoring—in every plan.
+We’ve included access to the entire platform—APM, infrastructure monitoring, digital experience monitoring (browser, mobile, and synthetics), logs in context, serverless monitoring, and more—in every edition.

 No more calculating varied monitoring costs or limiting instrumentation to avoid overages.
 In other words, you only pay for the value you’re receiving as you monitor, troubleshoot, and optimize your entire stack, all from one place.

 Ready for observability at scale?
-Contact us today to learn more about our new Annual Pool of Funds options and get started.
+Contact us today to learn more about our annual pool of funds option and get started.